 Remind clients to stay away from the Booze when they’re celebrating their Boos.

-Extend monitoring for current high-risk clients through the Halloween holiday, when violations could jump 4 ½ times the average.
+Extend monitoring for current high-risk clients through the Halloween holiday, when violations could be 30% higher than average.

 Reiterate the consequences for violations.
 If they are monitored, they will be caught.